 Male fertility and the microbiome

-The microbiome also affects male fertility, and men with low fertility are more likely to have abnormal microbiomes in their semen samples.
-The semen samples of most men have predominantly Lactobacillus dominant communities, and they cope best in challenging female environments. vii Because sex involves exchanging fluids, microbes are passed between partners (infections like Chlamydia prove this), and the sexual microbiome is a crucial aspect of couple fertility health as one person’s unhealthy microbiome can make their partner less fertile.
+The microbiome also affects male fertility, and men with low fertility are more likely to have abnormal semen sample microbiomes.
+The semen samples of most men have predominantly Lactobacillus dominant communities, and this helps sperm cope better in challenging female environments. vii Because sex involves exchanging fluids, microbes are passed between partners (infections like Chlamydia prove this), and the sexual microbiome is a crucial aspect of couple fertility health as one person’s unhealthy microbiome can make reduce their partner’s fertility.

 Creating a healthy microbiome

-- Taking antibiotics for non-life-threatening conditions or infections as antibiotics aren’t selective in their action.
-They kill “good” bacteria along with the “bad” and encourage the growth of moulds and fungi that disturb the microbiome throughout the body.
-If you have to take them, take probiotics alongside and after them.
-Antibiotics profoundly impact the immune system, and a cancer study has shown that oral antibiotics before immunotherapy significantly reduces survival times for all cancer types, but the expected life expectancy of patients with lung cancer fell from 26 months to 2.5 months viii
+- Antibiotics for non-life-threatening conditions or infections as they aren’t selective in their actions and kill “good” bacteria along with the “bad”.
+This encourages the growth of moulds and fungi that disturb the microbiome throughout the body, and take probiotics alongside and after them if they have to be taken.
+Antibiotics profoundly impact the immune system: a cancer study has shown that oral antibiotics before immunotherapy significantly reduces survival times for all cancer types, but the expected life expectancy with lung cancer fell from 26 months to 2.5 months. viii

 - Stress profoundly alters the body’s balance, and Crohn’s disease, ulcerative colitis and IBS are stress-related digestive conditions.
 Stress triggers changes to the lining of the gut, the microbiome, and the release of enzymes to digest food.
-Long-term stress increases levels of “bad” bacteria and increases the likelihood of Candida infections, ix but improving the microbiome with probiotics can help prevent this x
+Long-term stress increases levels of “bad” bacteria and increases the likelihood of Candida infections, ix but improving the microbiome can help prevent this. x

-- Diet quickly alters the microbiome, and do all you can to avoid refined sugar, artificial sweeteners and trans-fats (in things like pastries) as they reduce “good” bugs
+- Diet quickly alters the microbiome; reduce refined sugar, artificial sweeteners and trans-fats (in things like pastries) as they inhibit “good” bugs.

-- Alcohol irritates the gut and reduces the number of healthy bacteria; in fact, antiseptic wipes are alcohol-based, so keep alcohol to a minimum when supporting the microbiome
+- Alcohol irritates the gut and reduces the number of healthy bacteria; antiseptic wipes are alcohol-based, so keep alcohol to a minimum when supporting the microbiome.

-- All food that’s high in “resistant starch” is great for the microbiome, especially green bananas, oatmeal, lentils, white beans, pearl barley, corn starch, peas, parsnip, cold potato, sweet potato and cold pasta.
+- “Resistant starch” is great for the microbiome, so increase foods high in it, especially green bananas, oatmeal, lentils, white beans, pearl barley, corn starch, peas, parsnip, cold potato, sweet potato and cold pasta.
 Also include apple, leek, artichokes (both), chicory, radish, asparagus, ginger, garlic, onions, inulin, FOS and psyllium husks to increase variety.

 Inheriting a microbiome

-There’s growing evidence that mothers play essential roles in microbiome development as a baby’s microbiome is very similar to their mother’s vagina and breast milk (mainly Lactobacillus). xii This has raised the question of how Caesarean sections and other interventions affect this natural transfer, so some clinics transfer the microbial culture of the mother’s vagina onto the baby after birth.
-The baby’s skin microbiome is important, and babies do a lot of sucking, where Lactobacillus is transferred from the skin to the gut, so it’s best to avoid bathing babies daily.
+There’s growing evidence that mothers play essential roles in microbiome development as a baby’s microbiome resembles their mother’s vagina and breast milk (mainly Lactobacillus). xii This has raised the question of how Caesarean sections and other interventions affect this natural transfer, with some clinics transferring the mother’s microbial culture onto the baby after birth.
+The baby’s skin microbiome is important, and babies do a lot of sucking, where Lactobacillus is transferred from the skin to the gut, so consider avoiding bathing babies daily.

-Diet, environmental exposure and developmental stages (such as teething) all play important roles in microbiome growth, and it’s known that early life antibiotics produce major shifts in microbiome development. xiii xiv Research into the microbiome and human health and fertility is relatively new, but it’s clearly a core issue, and by supporting our microbiome, we can improve our fertility and our children’s health.
+Diet, environmental exposure and developmental stages (such as teething) all play important roles in microbiome growth, and it’s known that early-life antibiotics produce major shifts in microbiome development. xiii xiv Research into the microbiome and human health and fertility is relatively new, but it’s a core issue, and by supporting our microbiome, we can improve our fertility and our children’s health.